 - Injury prevention, appropriate nutrition for physical activity, and exercise attire and footwear

-The ACT intervention (n = 35) was designed to help participants develop willingness skills, become more mindful, distance themselves (defuse) from distressing thoughts about exercise, and strengthen their commitment to exercise-related values.
-It was based on various bibliographical resources (1, 11, 12) and instructed participants on:
+The ACT intervention (n = 35) was designed to help participants develop willingness skills, become more mindful, distance themselves from distressing thoughts about exercise, and strengthen their commitment to exercise-related values.
+It was based on various bibliographical resources (1, 11, 12) teaching participants that:

-- Recognizing that attempts to control distress associated with physical activity (eg, fatigue, physical discomfort, urges to stop) are often counterproductive
+- Attempts to control distress associated with physical activity (eg, fatigue, physical discomfort, urges to stop) are often counterproductive

-- Experiential and metaphorical exercises to maximize engagement and understanding
+- Experiential and metaphorical exercises can maximize engagement and understanding

-- Reflecting on the reasons why increasing their physical activity was important to them (i.e. improved health, weight management, stress relief, increased energy, etc.)
+- Reflecting on the reasons why increasing physical activity is important is beneficial (i.e. improved health, weight management, stress relief, increased energy, etc.)

-- Emphasizing the need to engage in behaviors that are consistent with their freely chosen, personal life values (eg, health)
+- Engagement in behaviors that are consistent with their freely chosen, personal life values should be a priority (eg, health)

-- Appreciating that commitment to difficult behavioral goals, and the sometimes unpleasant experiential states they entrail, requires connecting psychologically with life meaningful life values to make such effort and sacrifice worthwhile
+- Commitment to difficult behavioral goals, and the sometimes unpleasant experiential states they entrail, requires connecting psychologically with life meaningful life values to make such effort and sacrifice worthwhile

 What was measured?